oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Seeing current state of table](images/task-3-1.png " ")

 2. Delete the race document for race 204.
-The underlying rows are deleted from the race and driver\_race\_map tables.
+The underlying rows are first deleted from the `driver_race_map` table as they're child entries of the `race` entries in the `race` table and then we delete the race entries themselves from the `race` table.
+If you try to run the second command first, it'll throw an error.
 Clear the worksheet, copy the code below and click **Run Script**.

-    Note: we have to delete the rows of the race from the driver\_race\_map first, as they are child entries of the race entries in the race table.
-It will throw an error if you try to run the second command first.

     ```
     <copy>